Chicago is 31 percent black, but there's only one black juror at this Chicago cop's murder trial

 Chicago is 31 percent black, but you would never know it based on the jury selected Thursday for the murder trial of Jason Van Dyke, the white Chicago police officer who shot and killed black teenager Laquan McDonald in October 2014.

 Over three days of jury selection, attorneys on both sides accused one another of excluding jurors based on race, a constitutional violation.
 Federal District Court Judge Vincent Gaughan ultimately ruled that neither side had demonstrated any clear bias in its decision-making.
 The breakdown of the final jury nonetheless skews disproportionately white—only one of the 12 jurors is black.
 Gaughan gave the defense until Friday to say whether it will opt for a bench trial instead of a jury trial.
-So far, the defense has given no indication that it will.
+So far, the defense has given no indication it will.

 Attorneys are given wide latitude in determining who sits on a jury.
 In a legal process known as voir dire, they question prospective jurors about their backgrounds and positions on issues that might affect a juror’s ability to be impartial.
 Lawyers on both sides can strike jurors “for cause” if they can make the case that the person cannot deliver a fair verdict.
 They are also allowed a limited number of “peremptory strikes,” which allows them to eliminate jurors without explanation.
 Thanks to a landmark 1986 Supreme Court case, however, it is illegal to dismiss potential jurors based on race or gender.
 If opposing counsel suspects a peremptory strike is motivated by bias, they can use a so-called Batson challenge to contest it—in which case, the attorney seeking to disqualify the juror must make their case to the court.

 During the Van Dyke jury selection, Gaughan, who has sought to keep a tight lid on the proceedings, led the questioning of jurors in his chambers with attorneys and some media present.
-He did not allow reporters to ask jurors about their ethnicities, so the media had assess race based on appearance.
+He did not allow reporters to ask jurors about their ethnicities, so the media had to assess race based on appearance.
 The Chicago Sun-Times reported that the final jury of three men and nine women appears to include seven whites, three Hispanics (who also can be white), one Asian, and one African American.
 Chicago’s 2017 population was 49 percent white and 31 percent black, according to the US Census Bureau, which would mean whites are overrepresented on the jury and blacks are significantly underrepresented.

 If there were no racial bias, why aren’t more blacks on the jury?
 It’s a fair question and a tough one to answer.
 Without looking at much larger sample sizes, and barring any overtly racist behavior by one side or the other, it’s difficult to prove that bias is a factor in any given jury selection.